OCA/delivery-carrier/delivery_carrier_label_paazl/README.rst

 #.
 Select the paazl carrier on your sale orders or pickings
 #.
 Set exactly one delivery option
 #.
 As a label needs to be generated for the tracking code, there's no need to manually generate labels via the button
 #.
+Note return labels are generated for return customer pickings
+#.
 Note that the addon passes the package's dimensions if a packaging is set on the package, and on the product's dimensions otherwise

 Bug Tracker